[View Printable Version]

 Citizenship: Candidates must be citizens of the United States at time of appointment.

-License: Possession of a valid driver's license issued by the New York State Department of Motor Vehicles at time of appointment.
+License: Possession of a valid New York State driver's license at time of appointment.